hc20k/LLMChat/README.md

 ## Installation

-### Setting up a Server
+### Setting up a server

-Setup a server to run the bot on so it can run when your computer is off 24/7.
+Setup a server to run the bot on, so it can run when your computer is off 24/7.
 For this guide, I will be using DigitalOcean, but you can use any server host you want.
 Skip this section if you already have a server or want to run it locally.

 1. Create a DigitalOcean account [here](https://cloud.digitalocean.com/registrations/new)